serpent213/prettier-plugin-fusion/README.md

-# Prettier plugin for Neos Fusion/AFX files
+# Prettier plugin for Neos CMS Fusion/AFX files

 _ALPHA SOFTWARE – HANDLE WITH CARE!_

-This is a Prettier plugin that understands Neos Fusion/AFX syntax through the [`ts-fusion-parser`](https://jsr.io/@sjs/ts-fusion-parser).
+This is a Prettier plugin that understands [Neos Fusion/AFX](https://docs.neos.io/guide/rendering/fusion) syntax through the [`ts-fusion-parser`](https://jsr.io/@sjs/ts-fusion-parser).
 The parser is production proven (it powers the Neos Fusion VS Code extension) and can parse Fusion code, embedded AFX markup, and inline EEL expressions.

 The printer mirrors the parser’s object model and emits Prettier docs, which means Fusion statements, nested blocks,